Ansel Elgort Bio

 Early Life and Background

-Ansel Elgort was born in New York City on March 14, 1994, to Arthur Elgort, a fashion photographer, and Grethe Barrett Holby, an opera director.
-He was named after nature photographer Ansel Adams and is of Russian Jewish descent on his father’s side and Norwegian ancestry on his mother’s side.
+Ansel Elgort was born in New York City on March 14, 1994.
+His father, Arthur Elgort, is a fashion photographer known for his long-running work with Vogue, and his mother, Grethe Barrett Holby, is an opera director.
+He was named after the American nature photographer Ansel Adams, and is of Russian Jewish heritage on his father’s side and of Norwegian, English, and German ancestry on his mother’s side.
+His Norwegian maternal grandmother served in the Norwegian resistance during World War II, helping Jewish children escape to neutral Sweden, and was imprisoned in a concentration camp for her efforts.

 Path to Celebrity